 - Directories and company review sites

-The other big part of off-page SEO is collecting backlinks, also known as inbound links.
+The other big part of off-page SEO is attracting backlinks through link building campaigns.
 A backlink is any external link that brings users back to your site.
 The more backlinks you have, the more others consider you to be an authority in your industry.

-Predictably, this idea caused some problems in the past.
-Website owners used to trade or buy backlinks in hopes of ranking higher on search results.
-But today, any links intended to manipulate a site’s ranking can be considered a violation of Google’s guidelines and can actually negatively impact your site’s rankings in search results.
+Predictably, this area has caused problems, as it’s hard to build links.
+Website owners used to, and some still do, trade or buy backlinks in hopes of becoming more popular and ranking higher on search results.
+But today, any links built in an unnatural way, intended to manipulate a site’s ranking, can be considered a violation of Google’s guidelines and can actually negatively impactn and penalize your site’s rankings in search results.

 - Submitting guest posts to respected blogs